 longer work history?

-etc.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+etc.The change on Nostrand will make the one on Franklin look minor

 There are a LOT of strollers pushed by some of the new residents (white folks) in our 'hood - where do all those kids go to school?